yasmina-99/Gene-expression-AD-project/README.md

 ## Installation and Setup
 To get started with this project, you need to have Python 3.9 and conda installed on your computer.
-The Python packages used in this project are tidyverse,
+The Python packages used in this project are
 - sklearn
 - pandas
 - seaborn